-- 47. Up to 26 wind turbines are approved (as per the Final Optimised Layout map). - 48.
-The final placement of turbines must follow a micro siting procedure involving a walk-through and identification of any sensitive areas by ecological, avifaunal, bat, surface water and heritage specialists. - 49.
+- 48. Up to 26 wind turbines are approved. - 49.
+The final placement of turbines must follow a micro siting procedure involving a walk-through and identification of any sensitive areas by ecological, avifaunal, bat, surface water and heritage specialists. - 50.
 Exclusion of sensitive ecological, avifaunal, bat, surface water and heritage areas from construction activities must be informed by micro siting of all development activities.